 Studying abroad instills a combination of theory and practice by enabling students to study a foreign legal system while living in that country at the same time.
-It broadens students’ perspectives by training them to approach other legal systems and legal subjects from a non-U.S. perspective.
+It broadens students' perspectives by training them to approach other legal systems and legal subjects from a non-U.S. perspective.
+Minnesota Law is proud to partner with eleven institutions around the world to provide opportunities for J.D. students to spend a semester abroad.

 All second- and third-year law students in good standing can transfer up to 15 credits towards their J.D. from one semester abroad, or a total of 29 credits over the course of a J.D. program.
 Students may also transfer up to six credits towards their J.D. degree from a summer study abroad experience.